 The Zero Trust Journey: An Iterative Process

 Implementing Zero Trust is not an overnight transformation but a strategic journey.
 It requires careful planning, a phased approach, and continuous adaptation.
 There's no one-size-fits-all solution; the path will vary based on an organization's existing infrastructure, resources, risk appetite, and business objectives.
-This process is akin to modern DevOps practices, emphasizing agility and continuous improvement.

 Key Phases of Implementation